GENDER AND SEXUALITY

 This module is an introduction to the contemporary debates on gender and sexuality.
 Students will be guided through most relevant interdisciplinary debates in this field of study.
 Students will also learn about the ways in which a focus on gender and sexuality, along with ethnicity/nationality, class, and disability, can contribute to developing theories and methodologies in different fields of study such as human rights, work, families, migration, inequalities, identities.

 As a result of this module students will be able to critically discuss the relationship between gender and sexuality and society, and analyze different ways to think intersectionally about forms of oppression, discrimination and inequality related to gender and sexuality.
-Moreover, the module will provide students with specific knowledge on how research can be done drawing on feminist epistemologies and methodologies.
+Moreover, the module will provide students with specific knowledge on how research can be done drawing on feminist and queer epistemologies and methodologies.

 No previous knowledge is needed.